Ultraempoleon/CountingCharactersInParagraph/README.md

 # CountingCharactersInParagraph
- Supposed to read from a paragraph and count the number of each character in the paragraph
+ Supposed to read from a paragraph and count the number of each characters in the paragraph